arduino/ArduinoCore-samd/variants/MT_D21E/README.md

   functions (ie: digitalRead(), analogRead(), analogWrite(), attachInterrupt(), etc.).
 * When USB CDC is enabled, Serial refers to SerialUSB, otherwise it refers to Serial1.
 * Leave pin A30 floating (or use external pullup) during reset.
+* DO NOT connect voltages higher than 3.3V!
 * Tone available on TC5.
-DO NOT connect voltages higher than 3.3V!
 ```

 ## Pins descriptions for the MattairTech MT-D21E